Japan won't set uniform restrictions on regional bank bond holdings-Aso

-TOKYO, June 13 Japan has no plan to set a one-size-fits-all rule restricting regional banks from holding government bonds, Taro Aso, minister in charge of financial regulation, said on Tuesday.
+TOKYO, June 13 (Reuters) - Japan has no plan to set a one-size-fits-all rule restricting regional banks from holding government bonds, Taro Aso, minister in charge of financial regulation, said on Tuesday.

 A new regulatory framework under consideration by the Financial Services Agency (FSA) will instead require regional banks to ensure they do not take on excessive interest-rate risk when extending loans or investing in government bonds, he said.